-Please sign up for the EE6314-L listserv to receive the latest updates (go to http://listserv.uta.edu for details)
+Please sign up for the EE6314-L listserv to receive the latest updates.
+Send a message to listserv@listserv.uta.edu from your UTA e-mail account with no subject line needed and the command SUBSCRIBE EE6314-L as the message body.